pommicket/bootstrap/00/README.md

 These are here because I wasn't sure how long the program would be when I started, so I just set the segment size to 512 bytes, which turned out to be more than enough.
-I could have cut these out and edited all the addresses to get a smaller, cleaner executable, but I'm leaving them in because that's what you probably would do if you were doing this for non-instructional purposes.
+I could have cut these out and edited all the addresses to get a smaller executable, but really there's no point—modern computers can definitely handle 600-byte files.

 - `31 c0` `mov rax, 0`
 - `48 89 c7` `mov rdi, rax`